Sport in Africa: History

 Africa has a long history of indigenous sport.
 European colonialism from the late nineteenth century onwards brought Western sports to the continent while reducing the practice of local sports, which were seen by Europeans as primitive and anti-Christian.

 Sport in Africa before the mid-twentieth century was primarily played by Europeans.
 This was used to further the division between the social classes of both races.
-General physical education was implemented within the urban areas of African colonies to "civilize" and improve the productivity of African natives.
+General physical education was implemented within the urban areas of African colonies to "civilize" and improve the productivity of African locals.
 As the offspring of the European elites and indigenous natives pursued education, they became introduced to the sports that had been previously reserved to the European settlers.
 There, many of them excelled and became "African Sport Stars" and were revered for their excellent performances.
 Those athletes would be included in the British and French national teams as there was a potential to their athletic prowess.
 From then on, the colonized African colonies were represented on the international sports scene.
 The elite athletes in the Anglophone and Francophone African colonies were called the "noble savages."
 They often were children of Senegalese tirailleurs or military men.

 After World War II, and the reconstruction era of European borders, Britain and France found it difficult to keep their colonies, especially with growing nationalism.
 After the League of Nations was created, Britain and France committed to the principles of good government, which stated the people have a right to determine their own form of government.
 Preceding the end of World War II, Africa took initiative to become independent of the neocolonial guardianship created by Britain and France.
-The internationalization of African sport depended heavily on the decolonization movements, alongside the integration into the Olympics.
-Africa utilized sports as a way to fight against apartheid and end racial discrimination by social status.
+The internationalisation of African sports depended heavily on the decolonisation movements, alongside the integration into the Olympics.
+The African continent utilized sports as a way to fight against apartheid in South Africa and end racism by social status.
 As the "noble savages" gained popularity, African elites seized this opportunity to not only fight apartheid and develop African sports, but to also carve an image of a new independent Africa.

 Contemporary era

-In 1956, football boomed in Africa with the establishment of the Confederation of African Football.
-Pan-Africanism was expressed through sports, but were conditioned by Western sporting federations like FIFA.
-Nevertheless, in the 1960 Rome Olympics, black African sportsmen were very successful in their respective fields, even scoring high places at the end of the competition.
-Sports furthered Africa's quest for independence, and today Africa is renowned in many sports, especially in soccer.
+In 1956, football boomed in the African continent with the establishment of the Confederation of African Football.
+Pan-Africanism was expressed through sports, but was conditioned by Western sporting federations like FIFA.
+Nevertheless, in the 1960 Rome Olympics, African sportsmen were very successful in their respective fields, even scoring high places at the end of the competition.
+Sports furthered Africa's quest for independence, and today the African continent is renowned in many sports, especially in football.